malkhamis-panw/gaia/doc/documentation.md

 Type: `boolean`

-Instructs the Defender to send records for all network-initiated connections.
+Instructs the enforcer to send records for all network-initiated connections.

 ### TraceRecord

-Represents a single trace record from the Defender.
+Represents a single trace record from the enforcer.

 #### Example